Reviews You Can Rely On

 Where to Lock Your Bike

 Always secure your bicycle to immovable objects or structures.
 Bike racks, lamp posts, and trees are good examples, as they are fixed in the ground or concrete.
 Some bicycle roof racks are also considered immovable objects when used correctly.
-Avoid using structures that are held in place by only a few bolts, such as "No Parking" signs.
+Avoid using structures held in place by only a few bolts, such as “No Parking” signs.
 With a few quick turns of a ratchet wrench, the sign is removed, allowing the thief to slide the bike up and over the post.
 We also don't recommend locking to wooden fences, chain link fences, or anything that can be easily cut through.

 bike lock - minimize doubt by habitually locking your bike in the safest area...